History of Pennsylvania

-The history of Pennsylvania stems back thousands of years when the first indigenous peoples occupied the area of what is now Pennsylvania.
+The history of Pennsylvania is traceable to the first modern indigenous peoples that occupied the area of present-day Pennsylvania.
+These included the Lenape, Susquehannocks, Iroquois, Erie, Shawnee, Arandiqiouia, and other American Indian tribes.

+The area was first colonized by the Dutch in 1643.
 In 1681, Pennsylvania became an English colony when William Penn received a royal deed from King Charles II of England.

-Although European activity in the region precedes that date (the area was first colonized by the Dutch in 1643).
-The area was home to the Lenape, Susquehannocks, Iroquois, Erie, Shawnee, Arandiqiouia, and other American Indian tribes.
+Penn, a Quaker, established his colony based on religious tolerance; it was settled by many Quakers along with Philadelphia, its largest city, which was also the first planned city.
+In the mid-1700s, the colony attracted many German and Scots-Irish immigrants.
 Most of these tribes were driven off or reduced to remnants as a result of diseases, such as smallpox.

-The English took control of the colony in 1667.
-In 1681, William Penn, a Quaker, established a colony based on religious tolerance; it was settled by many Quakers along with its chief city Philadelphia, which was also the first planned city.
-In the mid-1700s, the colony attracted many German and Scots-Irish immigrants.
+While each of the Thirteen Colonies contributed to the American Revolution, Pennsylvania, and especially Philadelphia, was a center for the early planning and ultimate formalization of rebellion against King George III and the Kingdom of Great Britain, which was then the most powerful political and military empire in the world.

-Pennsylvania played a central role in the American Revolution, and Philadelphia served as the nation's capital for a portion of the 18th century.
-During the 19th century, Pennsylvania would grow into its northwestern, northeastern, and southwestern borders with Pittsburgh becoming one of America's largest and most prominent cities for a period of time.
+Philadelphia served as the capital of the new United States between New York City and the establishment of Washington, D.C..
+During the 19th century, Pennsylvania established its northwestern, northeastern, and southwestern borders, and Pittsburgh emerged as one of the nation's largest and most prominent cities of the day.
 The state played an important role in the Union's victory in the American Civil War.
-Following the Civil War, Pennsylvania grew into a Republican stronghold politically and a major manufacturing and transportation center.
+Following the war, Pennsylvania grew into a Republican political stronghold and a major manufacturing and transportation center.

-During the 20th century, after the Great Depression of the 1930s and World War II in the 1940s, Pennsylvania moved towards the service and financial industries economically and became a swing state politically.
+During the 20th century, following the Great Depression in the 1930s and World War II in the 1940s, Pennsylvania moved away from being dominated by industry and farming and towards the service and financial sectors economically and became a swing state politically.